UCI-EECS113-Spring17/Nin10do/docs/source/7_peripherals.rst

 .. image:: ./images/arduino_shield.jpg
    :align: center

 With the PYNQ shield jumper (JP1) set to 3.3V (as in the figure), all the pins operate at 3.3V.
-WIth JP1 set to 5V, G4 - G7 operated at VDD = 5V.
+With JP1 set to 5V, G4 - G7 operated at VDD = 5V.

 ==========   =========================
 Peripheral   Pins